Griffith Archive Sexual Discrimination, Harassment, Bullying disclaimer

 Ortrun Zuber-Skerritt (then Ortrun Zuber) joined Griffith University in late 1974 as the first female academic.
 Ortrun was appointed at the lecturer level in the Centre for the Advancement of Learning and Teaching (CALT).
 The Centre and its academic staff worked with academic teams in the new university’s four Schools to design courses.
 CALT also helped academics evaluate their own standard of teaching and the quality of the course/s they delivered.
 Ortrun originally worked with staff in our then School of Humanities, before undertaking most of her CALT work with the School of Modern Asian Studies (now a part of the Griffith Business School).
 This was the beginning of Ortrun's 20-year association with Griffith, as one of its true pioneers.

-In this archive exhibition, I provide historical details and other illustrative data from the Griffith Archive with links to Ortrun’s CV and a selected list of her publications held with Griffith Research Online (GRO).
-Also included in the exhibition is Ortrun’s own story based on her personal experiences and challenges over 20 years at Griffith and written in her own voice.
-Within her story I also provide links to visual materials and some of her video productions.
-Included are programs on Action Learning, Ortrun's work with supervising postgraduates and Ortrun's colleagues from the Action Learning Action Research Association (ALARA) Brisbane group discussing the benefits of ALARA conferences.
-Further video recordings of Ortrun's (8 on Australian Playwrights and 39 on Postgraduate Research Training and Supervision are intended for upload to the Archive's youtube channel at a later date).
+In this archive exhibition, I provide historical details and other illustrative data from the Griffith Archive with links to Ortrun's CV and her List of selected publications.
+Also included in the exhibition is Ortrun's own story based on her personal experiences and challenges over 20 years at Griffith and written in her own voice.
+Within her story I also provide links to visual materials and some of her video productions included in the Appendix to her story.These learning/teaching materials are available free of charge.

 Moving to Australia and Griffith University